-Health Checks Health Surveillance (legal requirement where indicated by risk assessment)) Health Monitoring (can be legal requirement or good practice) Skin Checks for dermatitis Respiratory Questionnaire X-ray Audiometry HAVS Checks Other specialist medicals eg lead, asbestos For MSDs (Musculo Skeletal Disorders) For COPD (Chronic Obstructive Airways Disease) as a consequence of exposure to silica Biological Testing
+Health Checks Health Surveillance (legal Health Monitoring (can be legal requirement where indicated by risk requirement or good practice) assessment)) Skin Checks for dermatitisRespiratory QuestionnaireX-ray For MSDs (Musculo Skeletal Disorders) For COPD (Chronic Obstructive AudiometryHAVS Checks Airways Disease) as a consequence of exposure to silica Other specialist medicals eg_lead, asbestos Biological Testing

-Fitness for Work (not currently a Health Screening (not legally required

-legal requirement but good practice and not work or risk related)
+Fitness for Work (not currently a legal requirement but good practice Health Screening (not legally required and not work or risk related) Pre-placement questionnaire/medical HGV/Fork Lift/ Car drivers health assessment Breathing apparatus user medicals Vision tests (for identified roles) Post-employment medicals.
+Height Weight Blood pressure Cholesterol Vision Screening Urine Screening Drug and Alcohol Testing

-Pre-placement Height

-questionnaire/medical Weight

-HGV/Fork Lift/ Car drivers Blood pres

-health assessment Cholesterol

-Breathing apparatus user Vision Screening

-medicals Urine Screening

-Vision tests (for identified roles) Drug and Alcohol Testing

-Post-employment n nedicals.

-art of health surveillance as it is

-the body's uptake a and the effect of this uptake as

-an indicator of the risk of harr n to nealth.
+Biological and biological effect monitoring can be considered a part of health surveillance as it is a measure of the effectiveness of controls and the body's uptake and the effect of this uptake as an indicator of the risk of harm to health.

 Who can perform what Health Checks?

-•

-Trained Responsible Qualified OH Nurse

-Person Non OH Qua alified Nurse Or OH Physician

-Skin Checks Performing: Performing and

-Issuing Audiometric tests Interpreting:

-Respiratory unction Tests All Health Checks

-Questionnaire Screening Must have additional

-Issuing HAVS All scree ening tests training in HAVS to

-Questionnaire perform HAVS

-Issuing bottles for testing.

-biological HSE appointed

-monitoring of doctors would

-urine normally perform

-Issuing pre- any specialist

-employment or medicals e.g. for

-post-employment lead or asbestos

-questionnaires.

-1
+Trained Responsible Person Trained Technician or Non OH Qualified Nurse Qualified OH Nurse Or OH Physician Skin Checks Issuing Respiratory Questionnaire Issuing HAVS Questionnaire Issuing bottles for biological monitoring of urine Issuing preemployment or post-employment questionnaires.
+Performing: Performing and Interpreting: All Health Checks Must have additional training in HAVS to perform HAVS testing.
+HSE appointed doctors would normally perform any specialist medicals e.g. for lead or asbestos

 Paybacks/Benefits to the business:

-Effective risk management of the workforce regarding risks to their health

-Improved performance from the workforce

-Early identification of any work related illness

-Raises individual's awareness of health issues

-Reduces the risk of civil claims

-Potential reduction in employers liability insurance premiums
+- Effective risk management of the workforce regarding risks to their health - Improved performance from the workforce - Early identification of any work related illness - Raises individual's awareness of health issues - Reduces the risk of civil claims - Potential reduction in employers liability insurance premiums

 "Good health is good business" is a valid maxim.

 Benefits to the individual worker - timely information on health issues affecting them to enable remedial actions to be taken.